jennii94900-tech/Mod/README.md

-# 🧊 Syblinozen: The Hooligan Frontier 🪐
+# 🧊 The Hooligan Frontier 🪐

 Welcome to the **Syblinozen Project** — a massive industrial expansion for **Mindustry**.
 Venture beyond the known systems and land on **Hooligan**, a frozen planet at the very edge of the solar system.